Tiva

 Tiva is a chestnut mare from the Yakama Reservation.
 SAFE was contacted by a Good Samaritan who wanted advice finding a trainer to help her with a “wild mustang”.
 This horse came into her life when a very skinny mare and her filly were dropped off at the boarding barn where she kept her own horse.
 She was concerned about Tiva, and her filly who was nursing, and wanted to help the mare.
 It appeared the owner at the time, was unable to keep them and so the good Samaritan asked them to turn over ownership.
 Tiva remained in the stall at the boarding facility and the filly was placed in a rescue.
 For a few months the good samaritan worked on gentling the mare and worked with a vet on a refeeding program and was able to get her wormed.
 After realizing the mare was extremely sensitive and over her skill level, she tried to find a local trainer, no one would help with a “wild mustang”.
 Seeking advice, she contacted SAFE’s Outreach Team.
 This mare had already bounced around home to home since being rounded up from the Yakama Reservation and her future didn’t look to have many options, so SAFE agreed to bring her into our program.

 Since then, Tiva has made massive progress.
 She has learned so much through groundwork, and wore a saddle for the first time towards the end of 2023.
-We plan to start Tiva as a riding horse in 2024.
+In early 2024, Tiva was started as a riding horse, and since then has been doing well gaining more experience and confidence under saddle.
+Tiva is available for adoption to advanced riders understanding that Tiva will still need a lot of support as her education continues to grow.

 All SAFE horses are adopted with a no-breeding clause, no exceptions.